Data Matching Techniques: A Technical Breakdown for Data Engineers

 What Is Deterministic Matching?

 The limitation is recall.
-Deterministic matching only finds records that satisfy the exact rule conditions.
-A regional bank processing 4 million customer records found that deterministic matching on SSN and email resolved only 62 percent of true duplicates, because 38 percent of records lacked one or both identifiers.
-For those records, deterministic matching produced no result at all: it could not declare them matches and could not declare them non-matches, because it had no basis for comparison.
-The duplicates that probabilistic and fuzzy passes do identify are then merged or eliminated through the survivorship rules that data deduplication governs.
+A regional bank processing 4 million customer records found that matching on SSN and email resolved only 62 percent of true duplicates, because 38 percent of records lacked one or both identifiers.
+For those records the method returned nothing: it could neither confirm nor rule out a match, because it had no basis for comparison.

 What Is Probabilistic Matching?